ScotGovAnalysis/RtoSQLServer/README.md

 ## Method used
 When loading an R dataframe into SQL Server using `create_replace_table`, following steps are followed:

-1. Check if table of same name in schema already exists.
+1. The R dataframe is loaded into a staging table in the database in batches of n rows at a time.

-2. If does not exist make a new empty target table in the database with columns matching equivalent R datatypes.
+2. a) If table of the specified name does NOT already exist in the database schema:
+      i) Create target table in the datbase. ii)Insert all rows from staging table to target table.

-3. If table does already exist, check column names and datatypes in source dataframe match existing target SQL Server table.
+3. b) If table of same name does already exist in the database schema:

-4. Create a staging table in SQL Server database for initial load from R.
-5. Load rows from R dataframe into staging table n batches of rows at a time.
+    If 'append_to_existing'=FALSE:
+      i) delete all rows from the target table ii) Insert all rows from staging table into target table.

+    If 'append_to_existing'=TRUE:
-6. Truncate target table and insert all rows from staging table to target table.
+      i) Check that staging table columns and existing target table columns are the same.
+If not, cancel loading and give a warning. ii) If check passes, insert all rows from staging table into target table.

-7. Drop staging table.
-Loading process complete.
+4. Delete the staging table.

 ## Installation
 R package can be installed directly from Github or locally from zip.